Koi Kei Bakery

 Koi Kei Bakery (鉅記餅家; Pastelaria Koi Kei) is a chain of food souvenir shops based in Macau.
-The bakery is most famous for its peanut brittle and almond biscuits, but also sells beef jerky, ginger candy, egg rolls, and other pastries and snack products.
-It has a 74.4% share of the pastry souvenir market in Macau.
-Koi Kei currently operates 21 stores in Macau, and operates branches in Hong Kong and Singapore.
+The bakery is most famous for its peanut brittle and Chinese almond biscuits, but also sells beef jerky, ginger candy, egg rolls, and other pastries and snack products.
+In 2016, it had a 74.4% share of the pastry souvenir market in Macau.
+Koi Kei operates 21 stores in Macau, and a branch in the Hong Kong International Airport.

 History

 Koi Kei was founded by Leoung Chan-Kuong, an immigrant from Foshan, China, who initially started selling peanut brittle and ginger candy on a pushcart in Macau.
 Leoung's new business did not receive much support from his family, so he had to resort to selling his apartment and borrowing from friends to collect the HK$1.7 million required to start the business.
 In 1997, he purchased and opened Koi Kei's first store.
 Leoung frequently crossed paths with triad gangsters, who sought to eliminate industry competition by setting fire to his shop.
 The company began distributing internationally in 2004.

+In 2020, Koi Kei closed three of its branches in Hong Kong due to supply issues caused by the COVID-19 pandemic, leaving a location at the Hong Kong International Airport.